toby-p/rightmove_webscraper.py/README.md

 # rightmove_webscraper

 <a href="http://www.rightmove.co.uk/" target="_blank">rightmove.co.uk</a> is one of the UK's largest property listings websites, hosting thousands of listings of properties for sale and to rent.

 The <code>rightmove_webscraper.py</code> class is a simple Python interface to scrape property listings from the website and prepare them in a Pandas dataframe for analysis.

-The class uses the <i>lxml</i> and <i>requests</i> libraries to scrape data from the rightmove website.

 ## Installation

-### NEW!
 The web scraper is now available as a package with all required dependencies on Pip.

 Install with: